AstreaTSS/PYTHIAWebsite/docs/updates/posts/062524-rebrand-soon.md

 Importantly:
 - The bot will be renamed to **PYTHIA**, named so after my OC who's the Ultimate Robotic Assistant.
 The bot will also have a new icon, but that's in the works.
 - The bot (and this website) will be rebranded on **July 6th, 2024**.
-This is more than a week from now, so be prepared for the changes!
+This is more than a week from now (as of the date of publishing), so be prepared for the changes!

 ## Breaking Changes